Deep vein thrombosis (DVT)

 - heart disease and lung disease

 - thrombophilia, a genetic condition where the blood has an increased tendency to clot

 DVTs are rare in pregnancy, although pregnant women are 3 to 4 times more likely to develop thrombosis than non-pregnant women of the same age.
 A clot can form at any stage of pregnancy and up to six weeks after giving birth.

 In addition, several risk factors for the development of DVT exist.

-About one of every two to three patients with previous DVT will develop a long-term complication known as post-thrombotic syndrome (PTS), despite optimal anticoagulant treatment.
+About one out of every three patients with previous DVT will develop a long-term complication known as post-thrombotic syndrome (PTS), despite optimal anticoagulant treatment.
 PTS is a progressive disease and it can show up as chronic pain, swelling, and discoloration of the leg and, in late stages, as open leg ulcers.

-The likelihood of another clot forming is high once you have had aDVT event.
+The likelihood of another clot forming is high once you have had a DVT event.
 The effects of PTS are long lasting and can lessen your quality of life substantially.

 Another complication of DVT is a condition known as pulmonary embolism (PE) which occurs when a blood clot breaks loose and travels through the vessel to the lungs.
 A pulmonary embolism can be fatal if the blood clot significantly blocks blood flow through the lungs.

 Are you over 60?
-Are you travelling long distances, thereby sitting for prolonged time with restricted mobility?
+Are you traveling long distances, thereby sitting for prolonged time with restricted mobility?
 Are you overweight and/or lead a sedentary lifestyle?

 Other risk factors include: